3rd Trimester

 Lightning Crotch

-Increased Monitoring
+Increased monitoring

-Movement Monitoring
+Movement monitoring

-Important Vaccinations
+Important vaccinations

-Get your whooping cough (pertussis) vaccine between weeks 27-36, ideally around week 28.
+Get your whooping cough (pertussis) vaccine between weeks 27–36, ideally around week 28.
 This protects your baby in their first weeks of life.
 Also ensure your flu and Covid vaccines are up to date if you are pregnant during flu season.
-All three are safe and recommended during pregnancy.
+All three are safe and recommended in pregnancy.

 • Vaginal bleeding or fluid leakage